traceyyoshima/Minefield/README.md

 # Minefield

-This project can be used to keep track of a simplistic [Minesweeper](https://en.wikipedia.org/wiki/Minesweeper_%28video_game%29)-like game that has a 10x10 field where mines can be placed.
+This project can be used to keep track of a simplistic [Minesweeper](https://en.wikipedia.org/wiki/Minesweeper_%28video_game%29)-like game that has a square field where mines can be placed.
 Initially, the mines are hidden and the user makes guesses to try to find all the empty spaces *without* choosing any of the hidden mines.

 ## FieldType